Madonna urges Pope to visit Gaza 'before it's too late'

 Reuters

-Madonna is the latest high-profile figure to speak on the Gaza crisis.
+Madonna is the latest high-profile figure to speak out on the war in Gaza and humanitarian crisis.
 Earlier, members of U2, Bono, The Edge, Adam Clayton, and Larry Mullen Jr., released statements condemning both Hamas’s 7 October attack and the Israeli government's response.
-Bono specifically called out Netanyahu’s actions as “immoral,” The Edge warned of potential ethnic cleansing, and the band pledged a donation to Medical Aid for Palestinians.
+Bono specifically called out Prime Minister Benjamin Netanyahu’s actions as “immoral.”
+The Edge warned of potential ethnic cleansing, and the band pledged a donation to Medical Aid for Palestinians.

 Tags